5 Steps to Adapt Your RFP Responses During Covid

 Making use of digital tools can save you and your clients valuable time.
 Platforms such as Zoom and Uberconference allow you to quickly and easily connect with clients via video conference.

 Slack, a messaging app, can help you stay in contact with team members while working on projects.
 In addition, programs like Google Docs allow real-time collaboration between team members.
 Digital tools like these can also make it more feasible to work with clients not located directly in your geographical area.
 With the onset of Covid, distance has become less of a barrier within client relationships.

 Despite the ease and convenience of digital tools, it is still important to ensure your level of communication and quality of work are not affected.
 For example, use tracked changes in Microsoft Word or Google Docs to stay up-to-date on client edits and requests.
 Be flexible and open to your clients’ changing needs and understand that you may need to make updates.

 5) Go Digital for Delivery

 Delivery of an RFP response in an electronic format is already widely-adopted because of its convenience and potential for near real-time information sharing.
 Most companies today allow some form of digital submission.
 However, COVID-19 has become an additional driving force in the popularity of digital delivery and how companies respond to RFPs.
 Digitization is certainly a plus for companies when developing an RFP response.
 With employees working from home and limited in-person contact, digital delivery is often the safest and most cost-effective option.

 However, with the convenience of digital delivery, it can be easier to make mistakes you wouldn’t have normally made.
 Be sure to check that your response is correctly submitted and in the proper format according to client instructions.
-Avoid sending your response to the client last minute, as technology can often pose major challenges in submitting your bid on time.
+Additionally, avoid sending your response last minute, as technology can often pose major challenges in submitting your bid on time.
 Lastly, always confirm you have the correct contact information when you submit your bid.
 A digital error can be difficult or even impossible to correct once it’s made.